Specialist palliative care

 PCC4U may not yet be part of a course near you, it nevertheless is a great learning resource.

-Grampians region mentoring program
+Grampians region professional development program

 The palliative approach

-These four online training modules are accredited and will enable you to accrue Continuing Professional Development (CPD) points.
+These online training modules are accredited and will enable you to accrue Continuing Professional Development (CPD) points.

 Caresearch also provides continuing professional development in the palliative approach for any care setting.
 The training covers five modules: